 In addition, the City of Utica conducted a Community Needs Assessment (CNA) in 2014 – 2015.
-This was a four-step process that included the Department of Housing & Urban Development (HUD) and other Federal, State and local partners.
+This four-step process included the Department of Housing & Urban Development (HUD) and other Federal, State, and local partners.
 The CNA helped Utica identify its priority needs, providing a framework for a 2-year Action Plan.
 The goals and report can be found by clicking here.

 When Governor Cuomo’s new ESPRI was launched, the Utica ESPRI CORE Team and Steering Committee Leaders decided that additional data needed to be collected from the voices of poverty.
 The CNA data would be built upon.
 The end project identified for Phase II of ESPRI would include the community voices that struggle daily to overcome the barriers of poverty.